Diblo-DevOps/diblogeo/README.rst

     >>> print(earth_radius.miles)
     3961.27

-More input and output methods:
+More input and output methods
 --------------------------------
     >>> from diblogeo import Geo
     >>> location = Geo(("55° 19' 49.31\"", "10° 26' 47.82\"", 11.34)) \